Skip to navigation Skip to content

 Parental Income Test (PIT)

-Assessing the new claim for Assistance for Isolated Children (AIC) (SY040)
+Processing an Assistance for Isolated Children (AIC) claim

 Assessing and finalising claims for the Tertiary Access Payment (TAP)